sichkar-valentyn/Correlation_function_and_Fourier_Transform_in_Matlab/README.md

 With Correlation Function and Fourier Transform we’re going to find one specific letter in the image with the text.

 ## Conversion an original image to a binary one
 First of all, we need to convert an original image to a binary one.
+The result of conversion is shown on the figure below.
 ![Results](image/Conversion_an_original_image_to_a_binary_one.png)

 ## Constructing the images with the patterns